The Unstructured Platform API is separate from Unstructured Serverless API services.

 List workflows

-To list workflows, use the GET method to call the /workflows endpoint.
+To list workflows, use the UnstructuredClient object’s workflows.list_workflows function (for the Python SDK) or the GET method to call the /workflows endpoint (for curl or Postman).

-To filter the list of workflows, use one or more of the following query parameters:
+To filter the list of workflows, use one or more of the following ListWorkflowsRequest parameters (for the Python SDK) or query parameters (for curl or Postman):

 • source_id=<connector-id>, replacing <connector-id> with the source connector’s unique ID.
 To get this ID, see List source connectors.